 First and foremost is to take care of your physical and mental well being.
 Receiving proper medical care is of utmost importance.
 The legal aspect of your claim should be secondary to your immediate health.
 Second, you or a loved one should begin to gather any evidence that could assist your attorney.
 For example, if the matter was an automobile accident, you should obtain a copy of any police reports, EMS reports and hospital and medical records.
 If a police report was not taken, one should be filed immediately.
 If you were involved in a slip and fall, then you would want to obtain an accident report or report the accident (if it hasn't been done already) to the property owners.
 Taking photographs of the injuries you sustained is important too.
 Pictures should be taken in the hospital right after your accident or, if that's not possible, immediately after you are discharged or return to your home.
 Next you or a loved one should reach out to an attorney to represent you.
 This should be done as soon as possible.
 You should direct any questions and refer any insurance investigators or personnel to your attorney.
 Any statements that you provide can be used against you.

-Will You Represent Me If I Live in Other Parts of Westchester our Outside of Westchester?
+Will You Represent Me If I Live in Westchester or Outside of Westchester?

 Yes!
-We are available to assist clients in all of Westchester, including Ardsley, Bronxville, City of Yonkers, Dobbs Ferry, Eastchester, Greenburgh, Hastings on Hudson, Irvington, Mount Vernon, Scarsdale, Tuckahoe, White Plains, etc. We are also able to service clients in Bronx and Queens Counties.
-You can always call us and speak to one of our team members if you have any further questions about representation.
+We are available to assist personal injury clients in all of Yonkers.
+We also serve clients throughout Westchester and all of New York, including Ardsley, Bronxville, City of Yonkers, Dobbs Ferry, Eastchester, Greenburgh, Hastings on Hudson, Irvington, Mount Vernon, Scarsdale, Tuckahoe, White Plains, etc. You can always call us and speak to one of our team members if you have any further questions about representation.

 Legal Services in Other States